yaoyichen/radiationNet/README.md

 ## Code Structure
 The code description is as follows:

 - main program: main.py
 - ./models/  network structure folder
 - ./utils/   utils folder
 - ./checkpoints/  saved checkpoints
+- ./climart  extra utils that helps to train on the climart dataset, not required in this paper